 The Simple Tarot Deck comes in two versions – the Beginner Version has keywords printed right on the cards and the Classic Version has the keywords removed.
 You can use one as flashcards and the other as your main “grown up” deck during your readings for others.

-This page links to the tarot card meanings for each of the 78 cards and is basically an index.
+This page that links to the tarot card meanings for each of the 78 cards is basically an index.
 Bookmark it for when you want to dive deeper into each card’s meaning.

 The Simple Tarot Deck Companion Guidebook was designed to be pocket-sized (if you have big pockets) so you can take it with you wherever you read your cards.
-If you want something even more portable, use the ebook version, which is free when you purchase The Simple Tarot Deck.
 This guidebook was designed for The Simple Tarot Deck, but can be used with any Rider-Waite-Smith based deck.

 This isn’t a race.
 It takes time, practice, and regular use to get comfortable using tarot cards.
 When you have a problem in your life, use the cards to brainstorm new options and new ways of thinking.
 Break old habits and patterns by pushing your own boundaries.